 - Be under age 19

-- Be under age 24, if a student
+- Be under age 24, if a full-time student

 - Be any age if permanently and totally disabled

-- Have lived with you more than half of the tax year
+- Have lived with you for more than half of the tax year

-Real life is complicated, so the tax laws provide for many qualifications and exceptions to these requirements to address a wide variety of personal circumstances.
+Real life is complicated, so tax laws account for many exceptions to these requirements to address a wide variety of personal circumstances.

-Preparing your annual income tax returns is often a confusing and difficult chore; it’s even more complicated when it comes to taxes for divorced parents who might be receiving or paying child support.
+Preparing your annual income tax return can be complicated when it comes to taxes for divorced parents who might be receiving or paying child support.
 Consult a tax professional to ensure you get the best possible result for your family — and make the lowest tax payment possible.